zhenjl/angular-pages/README.md

 angular-pages
 =============
-Angular directive for managing rows/columns of pages and transitions. http://github.com/zhenjl/angular-pages
+Angular directive for managing rows/columns of pages and transitions.
+See [Demo](http://zhenjl.github.io/angular-pages)

 Let me start by thanking @revolunet for his awesome angular-carousel directive (https://github.com/revolunet/angular-carousel).
 Angular-pages is heavily inspired by and borrowed heavily from angular-carousel.